-Our food shelf directly distributes food to people in our community through our SuperShelf.
+Our food shelf directly distributes food to people in the community through our SuperShelf.
 Valley Outreach leverages the buying power of food banks, like Second Harvest Heartland and The Food Group.
 We purchase food in bulk from both our food bank partners.
-Through them, we source a variety of foods and ensure we have a consistent inventory of high-demand foods for our shoppers.
+Through them, we source a variety of foods and ensure we have a consistent inventory of high-demand foods for shoppers.

 We help anyone who comes to us in need.
 Making assumptions based on appearance or material possessions is not helpful nor accurate.
 We ask that the community remember that appearances don’t always reflect need.